ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

   - Grafana: [grafana]
 - Each Prometheus instance has its own persistent EBS storage.
 Each instance is independent to each other and scrapes metrics separately.
 - The three Prometheis are not load-balanced and each have their own public URL, routed by the ALB according to the request URL (prom-1, prom-2, prom-3)
-- The ALB for Alertmanager route traffic to the corresponding Alertmanager according to the request URL.
+- The ALB for Alertmanager routes traffic to the corresponding Alertmanager according to the request URL.
 The inbound requests are also restricted to office IP addreses only.
 It does not load-balance the traffic.
-- Deployment of Prometheus requires persistance storage (EBS).
 - The alerts are configured and generated in Prometheus.
 - Each Prometheus routes their alerts to all three of the Alertmanagers.
 - The meshing of Alertmanagers (to remove duplication of alerts) does not work on ECS.
-This is because ECS only support one port per instances and Alertmanagers require two ports to function properly.
-One port for meshing and one port for alerting.
+This is because ECS only supports one port per instance and Alertmanagers require two ports: one port for meshing and one port for alerting.
 - One instance of Grafana and a Postgres database (small-9.5) is deployed on GOV.UK PaaS.
 It is uses prom-1 as a data source.
+- Configuration for Prometheus and Alertmanager is provided in YAML files and stored in an S3 bucket.
 - The plan is to migrate Alertmanager from AWS ECS to GDS new Kubernetes platform.
-- The Promethius are deployed via Docker and the configurations of Prometheus for PaaS is stored in a S3 bucket.

 ### System Boundary